kartonfarkas/api_docs/source/suite/emails/email_data.rst

      - Comments
    * - id
      - int
-     - internal ID of the email
+     - Internal ID of the email
      -
    * - language
      - string
-     - language of the email
+     - Language of the email
      -
    * - created
      - datetime
-     - creation date of the email
+     - Creation date of the email
      -
    * - name
      - string
-     - name of the email
+     - Name of the email
      -
    * - fromemail
      - string
-     - email address of the sender
+     - Email address of the sender
      -
    * - fromname
      - string
-     - name of the sender
+     - Name of the sender
      -
    * - subject
      - string
-     - subject line of the email
+     - Subject line of the email
      -
    * - email_category
      - int
-     - category ID of the email
+     - Category ID of the email
      - Categories may be retrieved via the :doc:`email_categories` endpoint
    * - filter
      - int
-     - filter ID
+     - Segment ID
      - Available filters can be retrieved via the :doc:`../contacts/segment_list` endpoint
    * - contactlist
      - int
-     - contact list ID
+     - Contact list ID
      - Contact lists may be retrieved via the :doc:`../contacts/contact_list_list` endpoint
    * - cc_list
      - int